pret/pokered/README.md

 Evolution Methods for new Pokemon
 ====
 Due to the odd way some new Pokemon evolve, methods are listed here.
 Beta Pokemon are included with their original methods, given their obscurity.
 Some Pokemon will have methods from the Spaceworld '97 demo to be closer to (or functional in the context of) RBY.
+To accomodate things and ensure everything makes sense, some Pokemon have also had their methods changed.

+Changed Methods:
+- Shellder -> Cloyster | Use Ice Stone (Accomodating Taaban)
+- Gloom -> Vileplume | Use Poison Stone (Accomodating Bellossom)
+- Nidorino -> Nidoking | L36 (Prototype method, accomodating Nidoreign)
+- Nidorina -> Nidoqueen | L36 (Prototype method, accomodating Nidoreign)

 New Pokemon:
 - Rhydon -> Rhyperior | Use Protector